YegorChevardin/design-patterns/Readme.md

 > components or objects by centralizing their communication through a mediator or coordinator.
 It aims to reduce direct
 > relationships between components and encourages a more organized and maintainable system.

+### Memento

+> The Memento Pattern is a behavioral design pattern used in software engineering to capture and externalize an object's
+> internal state so that the object can be restored to that state later.
+It allows you to save and restore an object's
+> state without exposing the details of its implementation.

 ###